ClickCease How to outrank competition on Google? [27 quick and easy tips]

 1 Outrank Competitors With Better Search Intent

-Secondly, search intent has to do with psychology and expectations – two things that are highly informed by knowing your target audience.
-Determining whether a page should be informational or filled with products is relatively easy.
-However, the hard part is deciding what users expect to see and will find helpful on that page precisely.
+Secondly, search intent has to do with psychology and expectations.
+Determining whether a page should be informational or transactional is relatively easy.
+However, the hard part is deciding precisely what formatting (bullet points, comparison tables, or video) users expect to find.
+If the SERP is filled with “Top 10” lists and you provide a single product page, you will likely never outrank them.

 2. Outrank rivals with more relevant title tags

 To build upon the previous point, your title tags have a lot to do with search intent.
 The way you frame your title directly influences whether users will click on your result or on that of your competitors.
-Changing page titles helps your SEO indirectly by making your pages more relevant to your users, even though adding keywords in them doesn’t directly help your rankings.
+Changing page titles helps your SEO indirectly by making your pages more relevant to your users.

 2 Outrank Rivals With More Relevant Title Tags

-Merely writing the obvious isn’t enough – and we have to get smart and write incentivizing titles.
-Featuring certain power words brings you a step closer to victory.
-However, laying out a specific unique value proposition for each page gets you the win and maintains your website at the top of the search results.
+Merely writing the obvious isn’t enough – we have to get smart and write incentivizing titles.
+Using specific power words like “Validated,” “Hands-on,” or “Tested” brings you a step closer to victory.
+However, laying out a specific unique value proposition for each page gets you the win.

 3. Improve CTRs with engaging meta descriptions